tetrateio/lula/docs/cli-commands/evaluate.md

 ### No Existing Data

 When no previous assessment exists, the initial assessment is made and stored with `lula validate`.
-This initial assessment by itself will always pass `lula evaluate` as there is no threshold for evaluation.
 Lula will automatically apply the `threshold` prop to the assessment result when writing the assessment result to a file that does not contain an existing assessment results artifact.
+This initial assessment by itself will always pass `lula evaluate` as there is no threshold for evaluation, and the threshold prop with be set to `true`.

 steps:
-1. `lula validate`
+1. `lula validate -f component.yaml -o assessment-results.yaml`
-2. `lula evaluate` -> Passes with no Threshold
+2. `lula evaluate -f assessment-results.yaml` -> Passes with no Threshold -> Establishes Threshold

 ### Existing Data (Intended Workflow)

 In workflows run manually or with automation (such as CI/CD), there is an expectation that the threshold exists, and evaluate will perform an analysis of the compliance of the system/component against the established threshold.

 steps:
-1. `lula validate`
+1. `lula validate -f component.yaml -o assessment-results.yaml`
-2. `lula evaluate` -> Passes or Fails based on threshold
+2. `lula evaluate -f assessment-results.yaml` -> Passes or Fails based on threshold

 ## Scenarios for Consideration